dlumbrer/kbn_searchtables/README.md

 ![Example](public/images/search_example.gif)

 ### Building a Release
 Building a release only means packaging the plugin with all its dependencies into a zip archive.
-Important is to put the plugin in a folder called kibana before zipping it.
 The following steps would produce a release of the current head master branch.
 ```
 mkdir release_searchtables